JetBrains/kotlin-native/COCOAPODS.md

     </div>

-3. Add the name of the Kotlin Pod you want to include in the Xcode project and its path to `Podfile`.
+3. Add the name and path of the Kotlin Pod you want to include in the Xcode project to `Podfile`.

     <div class="sample" markdown="1" theme="idea" mode="ruby" data-highlight-only>